 Apart from compatibility with the included software solutions, the Akai MPK249 is also fully compatible with your existing version of FL Studio.

 The controller features a full-size keyboard with a total of 49 keys.
 The semi-weighted design of the keyboard provides improved functioning when configuring the keys to different instruments on your track.
 A total of 16 pads are included in the design of the Akai MPK249.
 The MPC-style pad design offers an easier-to-use interface and can be fully customized.
 Four banks are included, with an opportunity for utilizing up to 64 pads in total.
-With the larger selection of pads in the MIDI controller, setting up triggers for loops and samples is significantly easier.
+With the larger selection of pads in the MIDI keyboard controller, setting up triggers for loops and samples is significantly easier.

-A total of 24 Q-link controllers are also built into the MIDI controller.
+A total of 24 Q-link controllers are also built into the DAW controller.
 These are fully assignable, making it easy to configure specific settings to each of the included controllers.
 A total of eight control knobs can be found, along with additional switches and faders.
 The customizable DAW interface of the Akai MPK249 also makes it an ideal solution when used with FL Studio.

-The larger construction of the MIDI controller makes it a more ideal solution for use in a studio – whether at home or a commercial location.
+The larger construction of the keyboard makes it a more ideal solution for use in a studio – whether at home or a commercial location.
 USB powered control systems make it possible to move the controller from your home studio to the office with ease.
 There are MPC tools included in the design, which act as mainstay controls.
 The controls include a Tap Tempo and a Time Division system, along with controllers for MPC Note Repeat, MPC Full Level, and Arpeggiator settings.

-Akai Professional Fire
+Best DAW Controller: Akai Professional Fire

 - Clip matrix with RGB